 Gear

 I rotate between five pairs of running shoes.
 I have one daily trainer for regular runs, plus two faster shoes — a cushioned pair for tempo workouts (LT2 and slower) and long runs, and a lighter pair for speed work and intervals (vVO2Max and faster).
 Then there’s my race day shoe, and finally a minimalist shoe with no cushioning or heel drop that I use for easy days or when I feel especially strong or adventurous.
-Well that’s the theory, the practice is messier than that.

 Daily trainer

-For my daily trainer, I stick with the classics — Nike Pegasus or Mizuno Wave Rider, following my own guide.
+For my daily trainer, I stick with the classics — Nike Pegasus or Mizuno Wave Rider, following the guide.
 I just grab whichever looks nicer or feels more comfortable that season, since the brands always tweak things a little anyway.
+This season it’s the Mizuno Wave Rider 29.
+The look alone made it a no-brainer, and they’re comfy as hell too.

 Quality sessions